-Learn how fixed annuities operate as Fisher Investments breaks down their stages, costs and challenges.
+Learn how fixed annuities operate.
+Fisher Investments breaks down annuity features, costs and challenges.

-A fixed annuity is the most basic of annuities investors are likely to be offered for their retirement.
-This type of longevity insurance provides the owner with a guaranteed income stream for their retirement in exchange for premiums.
-Before the owner begins taking payments, the deposited premiums earn a flat (i.e., “fixed”) rate of return.
-Functionally, these annuities serve to transfer the risk of outliving assets from the annuity owner to the insurer.
-But as with all annuities, the specific features and riders associated with any particular fixed annuity can vary widely, as can their consequent suitability for a particular retirement plan.
+A fixed annuity is the most basic of annuities commonly offered to retirement investors.
+This type of annuity is often referred to as longevity insurance and provides the owner a guaranteed income stream during retirement in exchange for insurance premiums.
+Before the owner begins taking payments, the deposited premiums earn a flat (or “fixed”) rate of return.
+These annuities serve to transfer the risk of outliving assets from the annuity owner to the insurer.
+However, the specific features and riders associated with a fixed annuity can vary widely and have varying degrees of effectiveness for a particular individual.

-Because of the guaranteed return rate, sellers of these contracts will likely tell you they come without the risks of the investment market—but, in reality, fixed annuities are never risk free.
+Annuity salespeople may tell you fixed annuities’ guaranteed return rates mean these contracts eliminate market risk—but, in reality, fixed annuities are never risk free.
 Rather, they simply let you trade one risk for another.
 Investors looking to provide for their retirement lifestyle must look critically to figure out if this type of product is right for them.
-Consequently, it’s vital for investors to understand the differences among annuities that can greatly affect how a fixed annuity will work in their portfolio.

-As we’ve mentioned, even under the banner of “fixed annuities,” there is a wide range of varieties.
-One of the main distinguishing features among them is the length of their accumulation phase.
-With an immediate fixed annuity, the premium is paid upfront as a single, lump-sum premium.
-There is little-to-no accumulation period, and the income stream begins no later than one year after purchase.
+Even under the banner of “fixed annuities,” there are many varieties.
+One of the main distinguishing features is the length of their accumulation phase.
+With an immediate fixed annuity, you pay the premium upfront as a single, lump-sum premium.
+There is little-to-no accumulation period and you begin receiving income no later than one year after purchase.

-More commonly, however, annuitization occurs at a later date.
-This kind of product is known as a deferred fixed annuity.
-Under the terms of a deferred annuity contract, the principal earns its rate of interest as set by the insurance company.
-Once the contract becomes annuitized, the income payment is set and will generally not change for the duration of the contract (without a potentially costly “rider”).
+In deferred fixed annuity products, on the other hand, annuitization occurs at a later date.
+Under the terms of a deferred annuity contract, the insurance company sets the interest rates you can earn on your principal.
+Once you annuitize the contract, the income payment is set and will generally not change for the duration of the contract (unless you purchase a potentially costly “rider”).

 Another commonly marketed feature of some annuities are the various “guarantees,” like “guaranteed income for life,” “guaranteed growth,” “death benefits” or “long-term care insurance.”
-While these features make a fixed annuity seem initially attractive, some provisions may actually be extras commonly known as “riders.”
-These additional benefits often come paired with additional fees or expenses that can quickly eat into your return.
-Though riders are less common with fixed annuities than indexed or variable varieties, these fees can have a larger impact on their rates of return, which tend to be lower than those of other types (especially when inflation is factored in, as we will discuss later).
+While these features—known as riders—may make a fixed annuity seem attractive, they often come with additional fees or expenses that can quickly eat into your return.
+Though riders are less common with fixed annuities than indexed or variable annuities, these fees can have a larger impact on their rates of return, which tend to be lower than other types of contracts (especially when inflation is factored in, as we will discuss).

-Fear of risk is one of the most common reasons investors choose annuities, but the many types of risk they carry are often overlooked.
-Since a fixed annuity provides a consistent rate of return and is not as easily transferable as typical securities like stocks or bonds, it’s frequently seen as having a low risk of volatility.
+Fear of market risk is one of the most common reasons investors choose annuities, but investors often overlook the many types of risk annuities carry.
+Since a fixed annuity provides a consistent rate of return, investors often see them as a less volatile investment vehicle—a key attraction.
 But it’s important to remember: Our instincts to avoid risk often act against us when it comes to investing.
 Safe returns from a fixed annuity will look more attractive in markets where interest rates and returns are low, but these periods may also be when annuities are offering their lowest rates due to high demand.

-Conversely, buying an annuity with a lower fixed return may seem unwise, when stock indexes are showing double-digit returns and interest rates are rising.
-But this may also be the one of the few times you’ll find an attractive interest rate on a fixed annuity, as insurers have to offer more generous terms to attract investors.
-Though this situation also begs the question, is the annuity’s safety worth giving up the opportunity for such growth?
+Conversely, buying an annuity with a lower, fixed return may seem unwise when stock markets are showing double-digit returns and interest rates are rising.
+This may also be one of the few times you’ll find more attractive interest rates on fixed annuities, as insurers have to offer more generous terms to attract investors.
+Though this situation also begs the question, is the annuity’s safety worth giving up the opportunity for potentially higher long-term growth?

-Purchasing a fixed annuity too early may also create significant opportunity costs.
-These products often have annual interest rates of about 3% or less.1 Given that annual inflation alone is roughly 3%,2 this low rate of return is not likely to achieve the growth needed to meet most people’s retirement goals.
-This is particularly true for folks living in an era of increased life expectancy.
-Plus, a fixed annuity is likely to come with rigid terms and conditions that could subject the investment to major penalties—such as stiff exit fees, which make it financially painful for annuitants to reinvest their principal or to seek a better deal elsewhere.
+Purchasing a fixed annuity too early may create significant opportunity costs.
+These products rarely adjust your payments to keep pace with inflation, so the purchasing power of your payments may decline over time.
+Given that annual inflation alone historically averages around 3%, a low annuity rate may not help you achieve the growth needed to meet your retirement goals.i This is particularly risky in a world where medical advancements continually extend our average life expectancies.
+Plus, a fixed annuity is likely to come with rigid terms and conditions such as stiff surrender fees, which make it financially painful for annuitants to reinvest their principal or to seek a better deal elsewhere.

-So, what are some important questions to consider before signing up for a fixed annuity?
-Here at Fisher Investments, we think you’ll be well served by asking the following questions:
+So, what are some important questions to consider before purchasing a fixed annuity?
+Fisher Investments believes you’ll be well served by asking the following questions:

-Still have more questions about fixed annuities, or any other type of annuity, for that matter?
-Here at Fisher Investments, we have extensive experience helping those in, nearing or planning their retirement to develop investing strategies that are properly aligned with their goals.
-Having seen many clients locked into annuity contracts that simply didn’t meet their needs, we’ve developed our Annuity Evaluation service6 to help qualified investors understand these products via an honest and thorough analysis.
-Our Annuity Counselors can break down these complex contracts (or even discuss them directly with their providers) to provide clear feedback on what is actually being offered.
+Still have more questions about fixed annuities or any other type of annuity?
+Fisher Investments has extensive experience helping those in, nearing or planning their retirement to develop investing strategies that are properly aligned with their goals.
+Having seen many clients locked into annuity contracts that simply didn’t meet their needs, we’ve developed our Annuity Evaluation service to help qualified investors understand these products via an honest and thorough analysis.ii Our Annuity Counselors can break down these complex contracts (or even discuss them directly with their providers) to provide clear feedback on what is actually being offered.

-Contact us today to request an appointment with an Annuity Counselor to discuss your fixed annuity, or to discover more about how we can help with developing a robust investment portfolio to support your retirement.
+Contact us today to request an appointment with an Annuity Counselor to discuss your fixed annuity, or to discover more about how we can help you develop a robust investment portfolio to support your retirement.